simonesilvestroni/m2m-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 ## Future improvements

 - Polish the *new post* shell script, for example by switching from `tr` to `sed`.
+- Use iTerm2 instead of the system default Terminal.
 - I'd love to port the whole process outside macOS, since I'm planning to move dev work to Linux.
 - Handle the image resize and optimization within Shortcuts, maybe implementing scripts from [https://css-tricks.com/converting-and-optimizing-images-from-the-command-line/](https://css-tricks.com/converting-and-optimizing-images-from-the-command-line/).
 I’ve already started tinkering with this, see image below: